hsanjuan/ipfsclusterspec/README.md

 The IPFS cluster "master" node accepts requests to persist a Hash.
 It then selects one of the available cluster "slaves" (say by round-robin) and assigns the task of replicating the hash.
 It keeps track of which slaves handle which Hashes and receives heartbeats from the slaves.
 When a slave goes down, it is able to reassign the replication tasks to a different one.

 Each of the slaves has a list of hashes they are rensposible to replicate and a table to track which IPFS node has a replica.
 Slaves monitor IPFS nodes on which they are replicating data and check that they are alive (as well as collect metrics).
-When an IPFS node goes down, the slave instruct others IPFS nodes to pin the underreplicated content.
-When they come back, they are requested to unpin the hashes they were responsible for before.
+When an IPFS node goes down, the slave instruct other IPFS nodes to pin the underreplicated content.
+When they come back, they are requested to unpin the content they were responsible for before.

 A secondary master in inactive state can be placed next to the main one.
 The main one copies its state to it.
 When the main one goes down, the secondary one takes it's place.